 - SEO services

-Still not sure, managing Facebook Ads for local businesses is one of our favorite ways to build a side hustle.
-We even have a course that teaches you how to go from landing your first customer to creating and implementing successful FB ad campaigns.
+Now we have a course, the Facebook Side Hustle, which teaches you how to go from landing your first customer to creating and implementing successful FB ad campaigns.
 You can make $1,000 per month upon landing your first client – some are landing clients in their first week.
 We even have students making over $5,000 a month.

 Most side hustles can add to your income if you are willing to spend time building an audience and/or client base while providing them with high-quality work and products.
 However, to really maximize your potential for success, we definitely recommend you try both types.